 Step 1: Build a prototype

 Do you need a prototype to get a patent?
-No. You don’t need a prototype to get a patent.
+You don’t need a prototype to get a patent.
 However, it is very helpful to build one.

 First, the prototype is useful for proving that the concept works.
 I’ve helped many prospective clients a lot of money and time because I encouraged them to build a prototype first.
 They build it and find out that the prototype does not work.
-Also, the prototype might not work as well as they thought that it would.
+Also, the prototype might not work as well as they thought it would.

 Second, as you build your prototype, you will begin to find areas of improvement.
 All of these improvements can go into the patent application.
 So, what you thought was a simple invention is exceptionally intricate.